otwcode/otwarchive/public/stylesheets/masters/dark_mode/README.md

 # Dark Mode Overview

-Dark Mode is a dark theme with white text on a dark grey background.
+Dark Mode is a dark theme with light text on a dark grey background.
 It has blue accents and branding in place of red.

 Dark Mode favors maintainability over brevity.
 To avoid introducing